ddr137/dart_model_crafter/README.md

-# Model Crafter
+# Dart Model Crafter

-CLI to generate Dart models from JSON or manual input
+A creative and intuitive Dart package to craft Dart models effortlessly from JSON or manual input.